plone/ansible.plone_server/README.md

 How many days of blob backups do you wish to keep?
 This is typically set to `keep_backups * days_between_packs` days.
 Default is `14`.

+#### plone_rsync_backup_options

+    plone_rsync_backup_options: --perms --chmod=ug+rx

+Rsync options set within the backup scripts (see [collective.recipe.backup](https://pypi.python.org/pypi/collective.recipe.backup#supported-options)).
+This can be used (for example) to change permissions on backups so they can be downloaded more easily.
+Defaults to empty.

 ### Supervisor Control

 #### plone_use_supervisor